 - surgical repair of a jaw fracture or injury

-In these cases, original Medicare will provide coverage for the hospitalization, but not the cost of the dental procedure.
+In these cases, Medicare Part A covers the hospitalization but not the cost of the dental procedure.

 Original Medicare does not pay for services relating to the care, treatment, and removal of teeth.
-This includes routine cleaning, checkups, fillings, tooth extractions, and dentures.
+These services include routine cleaning, checkups, fillings, tooth extractions, and dentures.

 The coverage also excludes the replacement of teeth or structures that directly support the teeth.
-Examples of this include:
+Examples include:

 - the removal of diseased teeth in a jaw with an infection